 After I’d packed everything on her back patio, I carried my carry-on through her house and into the car without setting it down on anything.
 I did not sit down at all after changing into the clean clothes and my rubbing alcohol-sprayed shoes.
 And I did not bring home any bedbugs!

 To summarize: wash and dry your laundry on hot, spray other items thoroughly with rubbing alcohol, or if you are able to, leave them in a car in the sun if it’s a hot day or you can put them in the freezer).
-Small items can be sealed in a ziploc bag for two months, by which time all live eggs or bugs will have died .
+Small items can be sealed in a ziploc bag for six months, by which time all live eggs or bugs will have died .

 If you are staying at a hotel it would be difficult to do everything as I did, but if you have a back yard or a patio, you could treat everything before you brought it into your house once you get home, putting your laundry into a large shopping bag getting it into a hot cycle of the washing machine (or laundromat) before it comes into contact with any of your furniture or carpets.
 Spray the non-washables down with rubbing alcohol before you bring them into the house.
 In hot weather, leaving some of the items in a closed car for a few hours will kill any bedbugs, eggs, or larvae.
 And small items which you will not need for a while can be sealed in a zip-loc bag and not opened for a couple of months.

 A fact about bedbugs which I did not know is that some people can be bitten without showing any signs of it.
 Others react to the bites and the evidence can be seen on their skin.